boazsade/json_parser/README.md

 	}
 }
 ~~~~
-note that the "second" entry is missing because we did not added anything under it
+> note that the "second" entry is missing because we did not added anything under it
-note how this automatically handle pointers of different types
+> note how this automatically handle pointers of different types

-a more elaborated example include an internal list of compound elements (vector of structs)
+a more elaborated example include an internal list of compound elements (vector of struct)

 ```cpp
 #include "libs/json_parser/json_ostream.h"